How to Start Apprenticeship Training

 Apprenticeship Training

-Apprenticeship Training combines paid on-the-job work-based training with block release technical training in a classroom setting, in which, registered Apprentices learn the practical and theoretical aspects of the Powerline trade occupation.
-Successful completion of both components along with other program requirements and examinations are required to earn certification and become a certified Red Seal Powerline Technician.
+Apprenticeship Training combines paid on-the-job work-based training with block-release technical training in a classroom setting.
+Registered Apprentices learn the practical and theoretical aspects of the powerline trade occupation.
+Successful completion of both components and other program requirements is required to earn certification and become a Red Seal Powerline Technician.

 How to Become a Registered JLATA Apprentice